vandot/lodns/README.md

 # lodns
-lodns is as simple DNS server intended for local development.
+lodns is a simple DNS server intended for local development.

 Obsoletes editing hosts file or manually installing and configuring dnsmasq.